Mantano/iridium/README.md

 ## Modules soon available

-These modules require some cleanup and more testing before being made public:

-* mno-lcp-dart]() – Service and models for Readium LCP
+* mno-lcp-dart] – Service and models for Readium LCP
-* mno-navigator-kotlin – Rendering publications